Serbo-Croatian grammar: Auxiliary verbs

 As in most other Indo-European languages including English, the Indo-European copula ('to be') is used as an auxiliary verb.
 It is universally irregular, because conjugations of two proto-forms *h1es- (>English is) and *bʰuH- (>English be) merged, producing mixed paradigms: the former being used in the present, and the latter in the other tenses.
 In Serbo-Croatian, however, there are two present forms surviving: jesam ('I am') and budem ('I be').
 Because of that dualism, some grammars (chiefly Serbian ones) treat jesam as a defective verb having only present tense.
 Others treat these forms as two realizations of the same irregular verb biti, jesam being imperfective and budem perfective.

-Jesam has the following declension in the present tense.
+Jesam has the following conjugation in the present tense.
 It has long and clitic (short) forms (without leading je), while its negative form is written as one word, unlike other verbs (compare English is–isn't).
 The short and the negative forms are used as auxiliary, while the long form is marked.

 The copulative use of the verb јеsam matches that of the verb 'to be' in English (e.g. He is a student – On је učenik), of course, in the present tense only.
 The 'true' forms present of the verb biti, (budem) have a limited use (in formation of the future exact tense, or in conditional clauses referring to the future, e.g. ako budem – if I am).

 Verb biti is conjugated as follows: